tale-toul/OCP4AzureIPI/README.md

     The Application Gateway terminates the TLS connections so it needs a full certificate, containing the private and public keys.

     This certificate can be obtained from a well known certification authority or generated internally.
-This instructions show how to obtain and reuse these certificates by extracting them from the API endpoint and the default ingress controller, but a newly created certificate is also valid as long as it is a wildcard certificate.
+This instructions show how to obtain these certificates by extracting them from the API endpoint and the default ingress controller, but a new certificate created by a CA is also, see [Obtaining Certificates from Let's Encrypt](#obtaining-certificates-from-let's-encrypt) to see an example on how to obtain these certificates from a well known Certification Authority.

     The certificate used to access application secure routes should be valid for the DNS domain of the applications, but the external and internal domains don't need to be the same, for example the external hostname of an application could be _app1.example.com_ and its internal name _app1.apps.ocp4.jupiter.net_, this provides a layer of abstraction that can hide the complexities of the OCP cluster behind the application gateway and can simplify the migration of applications from one cluster to another.